mkm17/SharePoint/_posts/2023-11-22-Custom_SharePoint_Section_Templates.md

 Our SharePoint Online extension to create custom page section templates is a valuable addition for organizations and users looking to enhance their SharePoint editing experience.
 By simplifying the process of section creation and providing a systematic approach to page development, this extension contributes to a more efficient and organized SharePoint environment.

-To learn more or get started with the SharePoint Online Application Extension, visit [our Github profile...]().
+To learn more or get started with the SharePoint Online Application Extension, visit [our Github profile.](https://github.com/mkm17/react-application-page-sections).